On the Finite-Time Behavior of Suboptimal Linear Model Predictive Control: Problem Formulation and Preliminaries

 In this work, we are interested in the transient performance of the closed-loop suboptimal dynamics \eqref{eq:suboptimal_perturbed}.
-This is captured in terms of the additional cost incurred by the algorithm due to its approximations, or the {\em incurred suboptimality} defined as
+This is captured in terms of the algorithm's incurred additional cost due to its approximations, i.e. the {\em incurred suboptimality}, defined as

-where, $\boldsymbol{u}^{\ell}$ denotes the sequence of inputs generated by the suboptimal policy on the suboptimal trajectory generated by \eqref{eq:suboptimal_perturbed}, and $\boldsymbol{u}^{\star}$ the equivalent for the optimal policy and the optimal trajectory generated by \eqref{eq:optimal_system}.
+where, $\boldsymbol{u}^{\ell}:= [z_0^\top\hdots z_{T-1}^\top]^\top$ denotes the sequence of inputs generated by the suboptimal policy on the suboptimal trajectory generated by \eqref{eq:suboptimal_perturbed}, and $\boldsymbol{u}^{\star}: = [\mu^{\star \top}(x_0)\hdots \mu_{T-1}^{\star \top}(x_{T-1}^\star)]^\top$ the equivalent for the optimal policy and the optimal trajectory generated by \eqref{eq:optimal_system}.
 Note that $\mathcal{R}$ is a function of $\ell_k$-s which are the main parameters indicating the level of approximation in the policy.
 Quantifying the transient accumulated suboptimality as a comparative metric due to suboptimal choices with respect to a more powerful benchmark is inspired by online learning, where a similar notion of regret is used, and the suboptimality is due to some uncertainty in the problem rather than limited computational budget.
+Although the system to be controlled is linear time-invariant, the closed loop systems of interest, \eqref{eq:optimal_system} and \eqref{eq:suboptimal_combined}, under the optimal and suboptimal policies, respectively, are nonlinear.
+Hence, our results make use of the standard notion of local exponential stability. \begin{definition} Consider a nonlinear autonomous system $x_{k+1} = f(x_k)$ for all $k\in \mathbb{N}$, with $f:\mathbb{R}^n \rightarrow\mathbb{R}^n$ having an equilibrium point $\hat{x} = \boldsymbol{0}$.
+The system is said to be locally exponentially stable with a decay rate of $\lambda \in (0,1)$ if there exist $\gamma, c \in \mathbb{R}_{+}$, such that for all $k\geq 0$